01binary/zeroweb/src/articles/kalman-filter.md

 ## measurement

-Each iteration begins by taking a measurement and determining its uncertainty or *variance*.
+Each iteration begins by taking a measurement and determining its uncertainty or *variance*, typically denoted by the symbol `R`.

 Measurement variance could be constant or vary based on conditions: